 Others are less interesting, or less specific and may just exist to round out the portfolio – Don Q from Puerto Rico makes a 151 to this day, and Tilambic from Mauritius does as well; El Dorado is re-introducing a new one soon (the Diamond 151, I believe), and Cruzan (Virgin Islands), Cavalier (Antigua), Bermudez (Dominican Republic), and Ron Carlos (USA) have their 151s of varying quality.
 Even Mhoba from South Africa joined the party in late 2020 with its own high ester version.
-The point is, even at such indifferent levels of quality, they’re not going anywhere, and if their heydey has passed us by, we should not think they have disappeared completely and can only be found, now, in out of the way shops, auctions or estate sales.
+The point is, even at such indifferent levels of quality, they’re not going anywhere, and if their heyday has passed us by, we should not think they have disappeared completely and can only be found, now, in out of the way shops, auctions or estate sales.

 Because, somehow, they continue.
 They are still made.
 Young people with slim wallets continue to get wasted on this stuff, as they likely will until the Rapture.
 People post less and review 151s almost not at all, but they do post sometimes — almost always with wistful inquiries about where to get one, now that their last stock has run out and their favourite brand is no longer available.
 151s might have run out of steam in the larger world of tiki, bartending and cocktails as new favourites emerge, but I don’t think they’ll ever be entirely extinct, and maybe that’s all that we can hope for, in a rum world as fast moving and fast changing as the one we have now.

 - Two other possibilities who could have developed a strong rum for HBC were Scheer and ED&F Man.